A successful SEO Strategy is one that keeps evolving.

 Squirrly SEO also integrates with MOZ Backlinks in order to retrieve information related to the number and the Authority of backlinks that you’ve received for the pages included in the Audit.
 Keep in mind that we are only able to display this information to the extent to which MOZ makes it available, which is why we are NOT always able to display information in this section of Links.

 !
 MOZ Backlinks are available on the PRO and Business plans for Squirrly SEO.

 Audit Report – Authority

-Your website’s authority will determine how likely it is for your site to rank on the first pages of Google.
-To provide insight about your website’s Authority, we analyze the following aspects:
+Your website’s authority will determine how likely it is for your site to rank on the first page of Google.
+To provide insight related to your website’s Authority, we analyze the following aspects:

 - Page Authority

 - Site icon implementation

 Squirrly SEO integrates with Alexa in order to retrieve information and display your website’s Alexa Rank inside the Audit.

 !
 Regardless of your Squirrly SEO subscription, you will be able to see this information inside the Audit.
 We make this valuable insight available for free.

 Compare SEO Audits